tommymeek123/Poker/README.txt

 Ace only counts as 'high' not 'low'.
 A straight may not be formed with Ace, Two, Three, Four, Five.\

-The functions which fulfill the requirements of this project are in the funcy.py module.
-They are labeled.
+All of the functions which fulfill the requirements of this project are in the funcy.py module except for reduce which is in the poker_io module.